tkadlec/tkadlec/source/_posts/2012-04-10-media-query-asset-downloading-results.markdown

 I’d avoid it.
 While the situation is improving, Android 2.x, which dominates the Android marketshare, still downloads both images as does Fennec and the Kindle.
 Between the three, but particularly because of Android, I would recommend looking at other options.

-## Test Five: Background Image Where Desktop Image Set with Min-Width
+<h2 id="test5">Test Five: Background Image Where Desktop Image Set with Min-Width</h2>

 [Run the test](http://timkadlec.com/mq/test5.php)